juliandariomirandacalle/Oreilly_ML_fundamentals/README.md

 # Machine Learning Fundamentals
-This reposiory is the code implementation of the practical sessions of the [Machine Learning fundamentals' Python-based course](https://www.oreilly.com/videos/machine-learning-fundamentals/0636920927884/) by [Julián Miranda](https://github.com/juliandariomirandacalle/).
+This reposiory is the code implementation of the practical sessions of the [Machine Learning fundamentals' O'Reilly Python-based course](https://www.oreilly.com/videos/machine-learning-fundamentals/0636920927884/) by [Julián Miranda](https://github.com/juliandariomirandacalle/).
 All algorithms are described in the notebooks included in the content and developed in Python.

 # Repository Content
 The content of the repository is distributed as follows: